Learn How To Play Angel Eyes

 The verse is at home in Aeolian.
 Using an almost chromatic descending bass line, it moves Am – Am/G – Am/F – Am/E – Am/Eb.

-This creates a very sad background, so when moving to the bridge’s II – V – I, we get a serious dose of harmonic release.
+This is a very sad movement, so when moving to the bridge’s II – V – I, we get a serious dose of harmonic release.

 Moving a progression around the fretboard